-Either through a joint effort with the legislature or by executive order, the Governor needs to appoint a broad-based commission to propose a menu of options for correcting our current over-reliance on the property tax to fund public education, to recommend a set of transition mechanisms for implementing reforms and to draft a specific timeframe.
+The Governor announced the creation of an Education Finance Commission in September 2005, charged with reviewing the current status of the ECS formula.
+In addition, the Governor and General Assembly should consider steps to address broader education finance issues in the state.
+The Governor and General Assembly need to have before them a menu of options for correcting our current over-reliance on the property tax to fund public education, a set of transition mechanisms for implementing reforms and an implementation timeframe.